lisds/textbook/README.md

 # Coding for data courses

-Course materials and notes for data science courses at the University of Birmingham.
+Course materials and notes for data science courses at the London Interdisciplinary School.

 This textbook is based on the Berkeley Foundations of Data Science course.
 The most recent version of the course is at [Computational and